missinglink/pipeline/README.md

 A distributed non-buffering data pipeline with built in orchestrator and flood control.

-**Note:** In active development - The public API will likely change before the initial release.
+**In active development** - The public API will likely change before the initial release.

+**Unpublished** - calls to `require('pipeline')` will fail as the module is not being published in `npm`.
+Additionally the name `pipeline` has been taken so it will use a different name.

+ Run `npm run symlink` to create a symlink that fixes this during development.

 ----

 #### unix philosophy